-The American Red Cross received donated in-kind services and materials on which it placed a value of approximately $67.93 million in fiscal 2017, according to its Audited Consolidated Statement of Activities for the year ended June 30, 2017.
+The American Red Cross received donated in-kind services and materials on which it placed a value of approximately $70 million in fiscal 2019, according to its Audited Consolidated Statement of Activities for the year ended June 30, 2019.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-According to the American National Red Cross tax filing for the fiscal year ended June 30, 2017 re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):
+According to the American National Red Cross tax filing for the fiscal year ended June 30, 2019 re: Compensation, Supplemental Information (IRS Form 990, Schedule J, Part III):

-"The amounts shown in Part II, Column B (ii) [for reported 'Bonus & incentive compensation'] for the President & CEO, Chief Financial Officer, the General Counsel, the Chief Investment Officer, the President Biomedical Services, the Executive VP Biomedical Services, the President Humanitarian Services, the Chief Human Resources Officer, the Chief Marketing Officer, and the Former Chief Investment Officer were paid based on written variable incentive plans, prior fiscal year performance and were approved by the compensation and management development committee of the board.
-The amount shown in Part II, Column B (ii) [for reported 'Bonus & incentive compensation'] for the President PHSS, Chief Information Officer and Chief Public Affairs Officer were paid based on a written variable incentive plan, prior fiscal year performance and were approved by the President & CEO.
-The amounts show[n] for the SVP Regional Operations and SVP Quality & Regulatory Affairs were paid based on a written variable incentive plan, prior fiscal year performance and were approved by the President, Biomedical Services."
+"The amount shown in Part II, Column B (II) for the Analyst V, Investments and Chief Information Officer were paid based on a written variable incentive plan for prior fiscal year performance and were approved by the Chief Financial Officer.
+The amount shown in Part II, Column B (II) for the President, Training Services was paid based on a written incentive plan for prior fiscal year performance and were approved by the Chief Operating Officer.
+The SVP Collections was based on a written incentive plan for prior fiscal year performance and was approved by the President Biomedical Services."

-The above referenced reported "Bonus & incentive compensation" amounts range from a high of $250,000 to a low of $36,465 for 15 total individuals.
-The $250,000 was paid to the Chief Investment Officer, Greg Williamson, with reported total compensation of $682,585 (IRS Form 990, Schedule J, Part II).
+The reported "Bonus & incentive compensation" amounts by the Red Cross range from a high of $140,140 to a low of $42,382 for 14 total individuals in calendar year 2018.
+The $140,140 was paid to the Chief Operating Officer, Clifford Holtz, with reported total compensation of $700,415 in 2018 (IRS Form 990, Schedule J, Part II).